Why Is My Ferret Anemic? What Causes The Anemia And What Can Be Done

 How Can I Tell If My Ferret Is Anemic?

-Anemic ferrets must breath faster to keep their bodies oxygenated.
-A normal ferret takes about 20 – 36 breaths per minute.
+Anemic ferrets must breathe faster to keep their bodies oxygenated.
+A normal ferret takes about 20–36 breaths per minute.

 Anemic ferrets have low energy levels.
 They sleep more than normal and don’t have the curiosity they once had.
-They don’t groom themselves as well and they often loose weight due to a poor appetite.
+They don’t groom themselves as well, and they often lose weight due to a poor appetite.

 Anemic ferrets usually have heart murmurs that are audible with a stethoscope.

 Anemic ferrets may bleed longer than normal ferrets.
-That is , there blood may take longer to clot.
+That is, their blood may take longer to clot.

-How noticeable these signs are in your ferret depend on how anemic it is and how quickly the anemia occurred.
+How noticeable these signs are in your ferret depends on how anemic it is and how quickly the anemia occurred.
 With gradual blood loss anemia, the body has the time to adjust to the decreased red blood cell numbers.
-Ferrets that become anemic very quickly may die because their bodies just can’t handle the sudden loss in red blood cells and oxygen.
+But ferrets that become anemic very quickly can die because their bodies just can’t handle their sudden loss in red blood cells and their resulting lack of oxygen.

 How Will Your Veterinarian Diagnose Anemia In Your Ferret?